 On May 2nd we livestreamed Our Ghosts as part of #CanadaPerforms.
 Thank you: Facebook, Slaight Music, the RBC Foundation, SiriusXM Canada, and the National Arts Centre / Centre national des Arts.
 Big thanks also to McMedia Audio Visual Services for their support.
 The reading was up for a week and received over 2,000 visits and a 5/5 star rating.
 Amazing.
 Bizarre.
 Kinda thrilling.

-But we’re theatre geeks, so bring on the live, socially-distanced workshop and reading for a count-on-one-hand invited audience of colleagues later in July!
+But I’m a theatre geek, so bring on the live, socially-distanced workshop and reading for a count-on-one-hand invited audience of colleagues later in July!
 Fingers crossed…

-Following a hiatus, Britt and I are back at it and turning a creative corner.
-Wheee!
-Looks like we’ve found a wildly theatrical form in which to bring to life some remarkable Penthouse stories.
+Following a hiatus, Britt and I are looking forward to getting back at it and turning a creative corner.
+We think we’ve found a wildly theatrical form in which to bring to life some remarkable Penthouse stories.